open-telemetry/opamp-spec/README.md

 The default URL path for the initial WebSocket's HTTP connection is /v1/opamp.
 The URL path MAY be configurable on the Agent and on the Server.

+OpAMP is an asynchronous, full-duplex message exchange protocol.
+The order and sequence of messages exchanged by the Agent and the Server is defined for each particular capability in the corresponding section of this specification.

+The sequence is normally started by an initiating message triggered by some external event.
+For example after the connection is established the Agent sends a StatusReport message.
+In this case the "connection established" is the triggering event and the StatusReport is the initiating message.

+Both the Agent and the Server may begin a sequence by sending an initiating message.

+The initiating message may trigger the recipient to send one or messages back, which in turn may trigger messages in the opposite direction and so on.
+This exchange of messages in both directions continues until the sequence is over because the goal of the exchange is achieved or the sequence failed with an error.

+Note that the same message may in some cases be the initiating message of the sequence and in some other cases it may be triggered in response to receiving some other message.
+Unlike other protocols in OpAMP there is no strict separation between "request" and "response" messages types.
+The role of the message depends on how the sequence is triggered.

+For example the StatusReport message may be the initiating message sent by the Agent when the Agent connects to the Server for the first time.
+The StatusReport message may also be sent by the Agent in response to the Server making a remote configuration offer to the Agent and Agent reporting that it accepted the configuration.

+See sections under the [Operation](#operation) section for the details of the message sequences.

 <h2 id="agenttoserver-message">AgentToServer Message</h2>